 You sure can!
 I would recommend freezing the meatballs and the sauce separately.
 The meatballs can be frozen for up to 2 months.
 The sauce tends to thicken up when frozen so add about 2 tbsp to a 1/4 cup of water to thin out the cranberry sauce when warming up before tossing in the meatballs.

-To warm up the meatballs, simply let thaw in the fridge overnight and then reheat in the oven.
+To warm up the meatballs, simply let the turkey cocktail meatballs thaw in the fridge overnight and then reheat in the oven.

 - Chopping Knife